 - Intangible property, which includes patents, copyrights, and computer software, unless it meets certain requirements

-Equipment you used for capital improvements is also excepted.
-This equipment needs to be added to your overall capital improvement costs and depreciate it there.
+Equipment used for capital improvements is also excepted.
+This equipment must be added to your overall capital improvement costs and depreciated there.

 Depreciation for High-Income Years

-If you have a depreciable asset, there are times when a straight-line depreciation may be a better idea.
-A business that’s growing quickly and expects to have a higher income in the coming years could benefit from taking an even deduction every year.
-A higher-income means you’ll be in a higher tax bracket, so having more deductions will offset some of the taxes you’ll owe.
+There are times when a straight-line depreciation may be a better idea.
+A business that’s growing quickly and expects to have higher income in the coming years could benefit from taking an even deduction every year and prolonging the benefit.

-On the other hand, you may have an especially high-income year that encourages you to spend a little extra on your business.
-If you don’t expect the next few years to be as profitable, it could pay off to take what’s known as a Section 179 deduction.
+It could pay off to take what’s known as a Section 179 deduction if you don’t expect the next few years to be as profitable.
 This allows you to take the full amount of the purchase as a deduction in the current tax year, up to a certain limit.
-Currently, that limit is $1,040,000.
+That limit is $1,080,000 as of 2022.

-In some tax years, the government incentivizes businesses to make purchases by offering a bonus depreciation for purchases made.
+The government incentivizes businesses to make purchases by offering a bonus depreciation for purchases made in some tax years.
 This is often done to help stimulate the economy.
-In 2020, the bonus depreciation is 100 percent.
+The bonus depreciation is 100 percent as of the 2021 tax year.

 Limits on Vehicle Purchases

-If you purchase a vehicle for business use – or you use your own personal vehicle for business purposes – you can depreciate the expense over multiple years, but there’s a limit.
-This changes from year to year.
+You can depreciate the expense over multiple years if you purchase a vehicle for business use or if you use your own personal vehicle for business purposes, but there’s a limit.
+The limit stands at these thresholds beginning with tax year 2020:

 - $10,100 for the first tax year the vehicle is in service